bmanifold/ambassador-auth-oidc/README.md

 + **SKIP_AUTH_URI** Space separated whitelist of URIs like "/info /health" to bypass authorization.
 Contains nothing by default.
 + **REDIS_ADDRESS** Address for your Redis instance, IP or hostname.
 Required for communication of setups containing more than one AuthService.
 + **REDIS_PASSWORD** Password for your Redis service, if needed.
++ **DISABLE_SECURE_COOKIE** Set to 'true' if you do not want the 'Secure' flag set on the cookie.
+Default is false.
++ **ENABLE_HTTP_ONLY_COOKIE** Set to 'true' if you want the 'HttpOnly' flag set on the cookie.
+Default is false.

 ## Usage

 All (except the Kubernetes one) expect that you've cloned the code into your own Go environment (for example, to $GOPATH/src/github.com/ajmyyra/ambassador-auth-oidc).

 On browser-side, AuthProxy sets up a cookie named "auth" when redirecting the browser back to the original resource.
 After login, requests are allowed through by either with a cookie or by setting `X-Auth-Token` header in the request.
-Token is a JSON Web Token that can be fetched from the "auth" cookie through `document.cookie` in DOM.
+Token is a JSON Web Token that can be fetched from the "auth" cookie through `document.cookie` in DOM (unless the `ENABLE_HTTP_ONLY_COOKIE` environment variable is set).

 ### As binary
 Start by cloning the code into your own Go environment (for example, to $GOPATH/src/github.com/ajmyyra/ambassador-auth-oidc).
 Fetch dependencies, build the binary and run it.